![]() |

 "Just did."
 Miller said as he put his terminal in its case and walked away.
 Behind him, the sounds of the riot grew.
 But he figured the police could take care of it. (p.208-209)

-These ambiguities build throughout the novel, with both halves of this story eventually reaching an ending that takes the book's themes regarding the dehumanizing nature of symbolism and abstraction to their most extreme (if not also brutal) conclusions.
-I won't go into too many details so as to avoid needless plot spoilers, but I will say that in this novel's latter chapters the authors take their intricately constructed narrative, and reveal that the core of this sci-fi mystery novel is actually an alien first-contact story.
-For this reason, just as with other iterations of this sub-genre of science fiction, Leviathan Wakes ends by taking as the central focus of its story the question of how beings from two vastly different paradigms of existence might conceptualize one another.
-It's just that, unlike other first contact stories, the alien being at the center of Leviathan Wakes is an entity which is apparently incapable of communicating with another sentient organism without first slicing that organism open, and plastering its still-living organs against the sides of a burning fusion reactor so as to better absorb radiation.
+For this reason, just as with other iterations of this very specific sub-genre of science fiction, Leviathan Wakes ends by taking as the central focus of its narrative the question of how beings from two vastly different paradigms of existence might conceptualize one another.
+It's just that, unlike other first contact stories, the alien at the center of Leviathan Wakes is an entity which is apparently incapable of communicating with another sentient organism without first slicing that organism open, and plastering its still-living organs against the sides of a burning fusion reactor so as to better absorb radiation.